Innablr/cloudformation-seed/README.md

 You can use `!StackOutput` (read below) in `common-parameters` and it will work as expected.

-You can also use YAML anchors like this:
+Instead of `common-parameters` you can also use YAML anchors like this:

 ```
 SAMLUsername: &SAML_USERNAME okta_sso